lebao3105/libtextworker/docs/usage/autocolor.md

 ## Settings

-It's defined under the "color" section in your theme file:
+It's defined under the "color" section in your theme file, like this:

 ```ini
 [color]
 background = light